Cultural depictions of dwarfism: Unharmful depictions

 Little people feel they are best represented in the media when portrayed as a typical person who has responsibilities and obligations similar to most people and not a fantastical character or someone to laugh at.
 People with dwarfism are depicted in this way commonly in reality TV shows or documentaries; however, there are some fictional series that cast little people as characters that are not centered around the disability.

 EastEnders (TV series)

-Eastenders is a fictional soap opera in the UK that had cast a little person as one of the school teachers.
+EastEnders is a fictional soap opera in the UK that had cast a little person as one of the school teachers.
 The portrayal of the little person—where the character did not depend on whether the actor had dwarfism or not—emphasized that little people are “just like anyone else in society”.
-This was a progressive depiction of little people in the media as it signaled a shift away from a fantastical perception of dwarfs.
+This was a progressive depiction of little people in the media as it signaled a shift away from a fantastical perception of little people.